larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 assets, which is the Trust's main responsibility.
 (The Trust does maintain a lengthy FAQ {{FAQ}}, but that does not take the place of a procedural document on management of the Trust assets.)

+## Asset Licensing

+Assets held by the Trust are critically important to the operation of the IETF and the broader Internet industry.
+The IETF community hence expects the Trust to license those assets freely, in a manner that preserves its the core rights the assets.

+The Trust Legal Provisions {{TLP}} have been fulfilling this expectation, allowing broad use of the Trust assets both within and and outside the IETF standards process.
+Code components and other materials are available under the Revised BSD License
+{{BSD3CLAUSE}} or a Creative Commons Attribution 4.0 license {{CCBY40}},
+respectively.

 ## Transparency of Operation